 regardless of the result you get.

 One of the things I realized in my lesson is that my experience was a drawback for making needed changes.
 I’d gotten lazy.
 I’ve done hundreds of downward transitions.
 My transitions weren’t horrible.
 They weren’t great, either.

 I coach many experienced leaders.
-Sometimes they grumble, too, and say “I don’t get it.
+Sometimes they grumble and say, “I don’t get it.
 I’ve done this for years.
 Why isn’t this working?”
 Siggi’s insight reminds me that: